sheilbronn/rtl2mqtt/README.md

 * Support for Home Assistant MQTT auto-discovery announcements for new sensors (it works well together with the sometimes picky [OpenHab MQTT Binding](https://www.openhab.org/addons/bindings/mqtt.homeassistant), too!) -- Options: -h -p -t
 * Temperature output is transformed to SI units (=Celsius) and rounded to 0.5°C (configurable) for less flicker.
 * Streamlined/removed mostly unnecessary content in the original JSON messages, e.g. no time stamp or checksum code.
-* Frequent constant MQTT messages from temperature or humidity sensors within a certain time (few messages) frame are suppressed. -- Options: -c -T
+* Frequent unchanged MQTT messages from temperature or humidity sensors within a certain time (few messages) frame are suppressed. -- Options: -c -T
 * Enhanced logging into a device-specific subdirectory structure, easing later source device analysis. -- Options: -v -x
 * A MQTT state and a log channel for the bridge is provided giving regular statistics and on certain events of the bridge itself.
 * Many command line options allowing for flexibility in the configuration (See source code for usage)